Employer-provided professional development funds

 Students who qualify for professional development by their employer should notify the Office of the Bursar by submitting the Sponsorship Forms.

 Veterans who qualify for the Post-9/11 GI Bill benefits or other VA programs can use those benefits to pay for an online certificate program at Mines.
-If you believe you are benefits-eligible, contact the Office of Financial Aid office for assistance determining your options and apply your benefit toward your selected program.
+If you believe you are benefits-eligible, contact the Registrar’s Office for assistance determining your options and apply your benefit toward your selected program.
 Please contact VA Education Benefits for more information and assistance.

 While some students choose to simply put course fees on a credit card, we encourage all students to consider private loans through their bank or another lender, as these often offer lower interest rates.